iamgodot/godot-blog/content/about/index.md

 # About the Site

 As mentioned in homepage, I've tried various platforms, while ending up with *Hugo*.

-Several reasons to get back on a static page generator:
+There are several(and more) reasons to get back on a static page generator:

 1. No more import&export via miscellaneous formats.
 1. With *Picgo* I can easily manage image uploading.